Outline of the United Kingdom

 The following outline is provided as an overview of and topical guide to the United Kingdom:

-United Kingdom of Great Britain and Northern Ireland - sovereign country in Europe, commonly known as the United Kingdom (UK), or Britain.
+United Kingdom of Great Britain and Northern Ireland is a sovereign country in Europe, commonly known as the United Kingdom (UK), or Britain.
 Lying off the north-western coast of the European mainland, it includes the island of Great Britain—a term also applied loosely to refer to the whole country—the north-eastern part of the island of Ireland and many smaller islands.

 The United Kingdom of Great Britain and Northern Ireland is made up of four countries – England, Scotland, Northern Ireland and Wales, with Scotland, Northern Ireland and Wales each having their own devolved government and national parliament.